 There was this little item in The Blade from October 4, 1961:

 Lasalle’s opened their freestanding store along Secor Road, north of Central, in 1962.
-Across from McDonald’s, Uncle John’s Pancake House (still there) opened in 1963, and Showcase Cinemas (demolished) opened up the street in 1964.
+Across from McDonald’s, Uncle John’s Pancake House (still there, and the pancakes are still great) opened in 1963, and Showcase Cinemas (demolished) opened up the street in 1964.
 Eventually, by the time I was old enough to notice such things (1968 or so?), there was a Gulf gas station on the northwest corner of Central and Secor and, west of that, a Howard Johnson’s restaurant.

 On May 9, 1968, a three-alarm fire in the center of the complex started at Grinnell’s (I believe I went to this fire with my father, who worked for a local television station at the time, and as long as we stayed back, it was fine).
 It damaged nine other business – Albert’s Ladies Wear, Marilyn Dress Shop, Ries Home Entertainment Center, Gross Photo Mart, Doubleday Book Shop, Nobil Shoe Store, Sprenger’s, Lisa Stevens and Petrie’s.
 The fire, as fires usually do in Toledo, attracted quite a crowd.
 “Meanwhile, a crowd of hundreds of shoppers in the area when the fire broke out was swelled by an estimated 1,000 more spectators who created a huge traffic jam at Secor Road and West Central Avenue and on nearby streets.
 Motorists abandoned cars in the middle of the street, hampering the approach of additional fire equipment,” the Blade wrote.